 The Bulldogs averaged 26.3 points per game in 2015, which was their lowest total since prior to the 2008 season.
 A big factor in the dropoff of offensive production, was the departure of offensive coordinator Mike Bobo, who became the head coach at Colorado State.
 Bobo understood how to utilize his playmakers and get them the football through different formations.
-Brian Schottenheimer did not understand hwo to utilize the Bulldogs offensive talent and forced Georgia into a “vanilla” offense that was predictable in big games last year.
+Brian Schottenheimer did not understand hwo to utilize the Bulldogs offensive talent and forced Georgia into a “vanilla” offense that was predictable in big games bouncy castle for sale last year.
 The Bulldogs rushed for 192 yards per game and passed for 185 yards per game last season.
 Quarterback Greyson Lambert struggled in understanding the system and did not show the veteran leadership the Bulldogs offensive staff was hoping from him, as he transferred over to Athens last year.
 Lambert completed 63% of his passes for 1,959 yards with 12 touchdowns and 2 interceptions in 2015.

 Running backs Sony Michel and Nick Chubb, both return to the offense and should give the Bulldogs one of the best running back tandems in college football.

 Chubb is returning from a severe knee injury suffered in the loss to Tennessee and is ahead of schedule as spring camp opens up.
 Last year, Chubb rushed for 747 yards averaging 8.1 yards per carryw ith 7 touchdowns, while Michel led the team in rushing with 1,161 yards averaging 5.3 yards per carry with 8 touchdowns on the ground.